Roomba BF0B2C Error: Main Brush Motor Stall or Tangle

 Symptoms You May Notice

-- Roomba stops and announces 'Please inspect and clean the brushes'
+Roomba stops mid-run and announces 'Please inspect and clean Roomba's brushes' out loud

-- Grinding or straining noise from brush area before stopping
+Grinding or straining noise from the brush area for a few seconds right before it quits

 Can you reset a Irobot robotvacuum to clear the BF0B2C code?